Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system.md

 ---
 title: Point System
-description: A point System Built fully for the use in Streamerbot
+description: A point System Built fully for the use in Streamer.bot
 published: true
 date: 2022-08-22T12:08:23.983Z
 tags: